Lisa Phillips-Moore is a real estate agent from Pennsylvania who has been living with menopause.

 If I were in an office all day, I probably wouldn’t share it with my co-workers.
 However, I’m in real estate, and a lot of my clients are women my age.
 It actually ended up being a pretty good conversation piece for many of my clients, and it was interesting to find out how they were dealing with it.
 Everyone deals with it differently.

 Do you remember the first time you learned about menopause?

-I remember being at the beach when I was twelve years old, and I was with my mother and all of my aunts and cousins.
+I remember being at the beach when I was 12 years old, and I was with my mother and all of my aunts and cousins.
 I got my period for the first time that day.
-One my aunts, Aunt Charlotte, who was about 60 years-old said to me, “You’re going to have your period every month for the next 40 years.
-Then one day, it’s going to stop forever and you’ll go through ‘the change.’
+One my aunts, Aunt Charlotte, who was about 60 years old, said to me, “You’re going to have your period every month for the next 40 years.
+Then one day, it’s going to stop forever, and you’ll go through ‘the change.’
 It’s going to be the worst thing that ever happens to you!”
 She was definitely the kind of lady who enjoyed scaring people.
-I never forgot that, but all my life, I just figured I’d go through ‘the change’ when I was as old as she was.
+I never forgot that, but all my life, I just figured I’d go through “the change” when I was as old as she was.